acm-ndsu/Byte-le-2024/docs/source/server.rst

 into the terminal.
 Follow the prompts to enter your team name, select your university, and select if you are an alumni.

-After registering, you will receive a new file called ``vID`` in your Byte-le 2024 folder. **DO NOT SHARE THIS.** This is unique to your team and allows you to submit your clients and view specific team information.
+After registering, you will receive a new file called ``vID`` in your Byte-le 2024 folder. :gold:`DO NOT SHARE THIS.` This is unique to your team and allows you to submit your clients and view specific team information.

 Client Commands
 ===============

-**NOTE**: As commands are listed, some will have two versions to perform the same task.
+:gold:`NOTE`: As commands are listed, some will have two versions to perform the same task.
 The first command will be typed in its entirety, and the second command will be a shortened version for ease of use.

-**Only ONE line needs to be typed into the terminal, NOT both.**
+:gold:`Only ONE line needs to be typed into the terminal, NOT both.`

 Submitting Code
 ---------------

-To submit your client code, type the following into the terminal:
+To submit your client code, type one of the following into the terminal:

 .. code-block::